sangoma-returns/BFT-features/bitfrost-documentation.md

 Long and short legs may reference different underlying assets.

 Examples
-Long silver perps and short BTC perps
+- Long silver perps and short BTC perps
-Long equity index RWAs and short ETH perps
+- Long equity index RWAs and short ETH perps
+- Long low funding assets hedged with high funding crypto assets

+In these cases:
-Directional neutrality is not implied.
+- Directional neutrality is not implied

-Basis and correlation risk are explicit.
+- Basis and correlation risk are explicit

-PnL includes funding differentials and price movement.
+- PnL includes funding differentials and price movement

+Cross asset strategies are fully user defined.
-No correlation assumptions or hedging logic are inferred.
+No correlation assumptions or hedging logic are inferred by the system.

 **12.4.5 Margin and Quote Asset Handling**